ESA title

 Customers and their Needs

 ReOrbit’s main customers are satellite operators and satellite manufacturers serving communications and EO segments, although ReOrbit’s mission-agnostic approach can be applied easily to most customer needs.
-ReOrbit is especially attractive to (EO) payloads that require fast and affordable access to orbit, and those with satellites approaching end-of-life within the next 2-3 years.
+ReOrbit is especially attractive to EO payloads that require fast and affordable access to orbit, and those with satellites approaching end-of-life within the next 2-3 years.

 Customers can either purchase ReOrbit’s flight software and avionics to be installed on top of their satellite platform as a bundle, or they can purchase the complete satellite platform with all required subsystems in place.
-In the Ukko activity, customers are involved in the product management feedback loop, so that the development matches their needs and thus the overall needs of the market with regards to flight software as well as mission and satellite simulation needs.
+In the Ukko activity, customers are involved in the product management feedback loop, so that development matches their needs and thus the overall needs of the market with regards to flight software as well as mission and satellite simulation.

 Targeted customer/users countries